The latest reproduction number (R) and growth rate of coronavirus (COVID-19) in the UK.

 Time delay of the estimates

 SPI-M use several models, each using data from a variety of sources in their estimates of R and growth rate.
-Epidemiological data, such as hospital admissions, ICU admissions and deaths, usually takes 2 to 3 weeks for changes in the spread of disease to be reflected in the estimates.
-This is due to the time delay between initial infection and the need for hospital care.
-As a result, the latest published figures represent the situation from a few weeks ago rather than today.
+Epidemiological data, such as hospital admissions, ICU admissions and deaths, usually takes up to 3 weeks to reflect changes in the spread of disease.

 Limitations of R